 - The escapades of shared hosts

 It’s feasible that an exploit in one container may spill over into the common hardware underneath the operating system layer, making it more vulnerable to attack.
-Public sources of pre-built containers exist for most container runtimes.
-As these public photos may include vulnerabilities or be open to hijacking by malevolent actors, there is a security risk in utilizing them.
+Public sources of pre-built containers exist for most container runtime.
+As these public photos may include vulnerabilities or be open to hijacking by malevolent actors, there is a security risk in utilising them.

 What are Virtual Machines?

 Hardware devices such as the CPU, Disk and Networking may be emulated using virtual machines, which are large and complex software packages.
 Complementary software stacks may also be included in virtual machines to run on emulated hardware.
 A completely working snapshot of a computing system may be obtained by combining these hardware and software components.